imonban/Multi-modal-Fusion-Model-for-Predicting-Adverse-Cardiovascular-Outcomes/README.md

 6. **ROC.png**    - Sample ROC curve generated
 7. **dataread.py**- Reading the ECG data, the EHR data, and the labels
 8. **config.json**- Used in building the branch corresponding to the ECG data and controlling the number of convolution layers
+9. **ModelImage.png** - Picture representation of our proposed fusion model

 ## How to Implement?